⚡ Free · No Signup · Instant Copy

 Does Zalgo text work on all platforms?

 Zalgo text works on most platforms that support Unicode, including Discord, X/Twitter, Instagram bios, TikTok, YouTube comments, and Reddit.
 Some platforms may strip excessive combining marks or limit character counts.
 Light-to-medium intensity works most reliably across platforms.
+One thing to watch for: avoid heavy Zalgo in anything you'll need to retype later, like a username or login field.
+Combining marks can't be typed back in by hand if you get logged out.

 Is Zalgo text accessible to screen readers?